The CAT tool for individual translators

 Audit rights must be exercised in a manner so as not to infringe or violate the rights of other Controllers and customers that have a similar contract with Processor.

-112. International Transfers of Controller Personal Data: Processor shall not process Controller Personal Data nor permit any Authorised Sub-processor to process the Controller Personal Data in a Third Country other than those recipients in Third Countries (if any) listed in Sub-processing section, unless authorized in writing by Controller in advance.
+112. International Transfers of Controller Personal Data: Processor shall not process Controller Personal Data nor permit any Authorized Sub-processor to process the Controller Personal Data in a Third Country other than those recipients in Third Countries (if any) listed in Sub-processing section, unless authorized in writing by Controller in advance.

 Controller, using the capabilities of the service provided by Processor, may grant access to another Processor or Sub-Processor without Processor’s prior knowledge or agreement.
 Such a manner of granting access shall constitute a transfer performed or permitted by Controller, and not by Processor.
 In this case, Controller shall take the entire responsibility for ascertaining for the transfer not to violate applicable data protection laws.